Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/one_in_the_chamber.md

 - **Master the Pistol**: You only have one bullet.
 Take your time to aim and make each shot count!
 - **Adapt to Melee**: If you miss your shot, be ready to quickly switch to melee combat, get in close and use your fists.
 - **Timing is Key**: Knowing when to take your shot or when to go for a melee kill is crucial to staying alive.
-- **Stay Calm**: With only one bullet, you can’t afford to panic.
-Keep your composure and you’ll be rewarded with more ammo!
+- **Stay Calm**: With only one bullet, you can't afford to panic.
+Keep your composure and you'll be rewarded with more ammo!